UCLA Loneliness Scale

 Test basis

 Format: UCLA Loneliness Scale Version 3.
-Answer based on your current state rather than trying to choose a "right" result.
+The score is calculated from your answers using the scale shown in the test, so answer based on your recent real experience rather than trying to choose a "right" result.

 Not a diagnosis

 Loneliness is subjective.
 It can appear even when people are physically nearby.
-If you feel unsafe, at risk of harming yourself, or in severe distress, contact local emergency services or a qualified professional.
+If you feel unsafe, at risk of harming yourself, experience violence, or are in severe distress, contact local emergency services, a crisis line, or a qualified professional immediately.

 Content principles

-We separate self-help education from medical advice.
+We separate self-help education from medical advice, keep the interpretation cautious, and update test pages when standards or editorial guidance change.
 How we prepare content.